digao-dalpiaz/DzHTMLText/README.md

 Example: `<float:100,20,150>My text <b>floating</b> area.</float>`

+> You should not use a float tag inside another float tag!

 ## Literal tag character

 If you want to display characters `<` and `>` in the text, just type the HTML code: